MENU

 TEA IN CHINA

-Since ancient times, Chinese people have been drinking tea as a medicine, due to its beneficial properties.
-Since Tang Dynasty (618-907 CE) tea slowly got status of self-sufficient drink and tea culture started to develop very fast.
+Since ancient times, Chinese people have been drinking tea as a medicine due to its beneficial properties.
+Since the Tang Dynasty (618-907 CE), tea slowly gained the status of a self-sufficient drink, and tea culture started to develop very fast.

 All teas are made from one plant called Camellia Sinensis.
-Herbs, flowers are completely different thing, and I will speak about them later in other articles.
+Herbs and flowers are completely different things, and I will speak about them later in other articles.

-High quality teas are made from pure buds, or combination of a bud and few top leaves.
-Teas made only from buds, usually very tender and sweet.
+High-quality teas are made from pure buds or a combination of a bud and a few top leaves.
+Teas are made only from buds, usually very tender and sweet.
 Teas made from mature leaves have deep complex tastes.
-Most common combination is one bud and one/two leaves, which guarantee tender, sweet and deep taste.
+The most common combination is one bud and one/two leaves, guaranteeing a tender, sweet, and deep taste.

 Withering is controlled wilting, when tea leaves loose moisture and become flexible.